univec-ai/postvec/web/docs/reference/cli.md

 postvec [GLOBAL OPTIONS] COMMAND [COMMAND OPTIONS]
 ```

-Packages install files.
-This binary changes a cluster or a database only
+Package installation does not configure a cluster or database.
+The `postvec`
-when you invoke it.
+CLI performs those changes only when explicitly invoked.

 | Goal | Command |
 |---|---|